yubrajbhoi/termux-python/Doc/library/constants.rst

       of the exception.

    .. versionchanged:: 3.9
+      Evaluating :data:`!NotImplemented` in a boolean context was deprecated.

+   .. versionchanged:: 3.14
-      Evaluating :data:`!NotImplemented` in a boolean context is deprecated.
-While it currently evaluates as true, it will emit a :exc:`DeprecationWarning`.
+      Evaluating :data:`!NotImplemented` in a boolean context now raises a :exc:`TypeError`.
-      It will raise a :exc:`TypeError` in a future version of Python.
+      It previously evaluated to :const:`True` and emitted a :exc:`DeprecationWarning` since Python 3.9.

 .. index:: single: ...; ellipsis literal